Chelmsford Division is delighted to be hosting the

 New Hall, or Beaulieu Palace as it was originally called, is a Catholic independent boarding & day school for girls and boys.
 It is approached via a mile-long, tree-lined avenue that leads to the rather grand façade of the Grade 1 listed, former Tudor Palace.
 The facilities, buildings and grounds are exceptional and we hope you’ll enjoy this rare opportunity to explore one of Chelmsford’s hidden gems.

-Making Asian Hornet Traps, with the Essex AHAT Team
+Asian Hornet: get ready now! with the Essex AHAT Team

 Variations on a Beehive, with Chelmsford Beekeepers